KejiaChen/MATLAB-cheat-sheet/README.md

 transpose(A) % Transpose the matrix, which is the same as:
 A one

-A' % Concise version of complex transpose
-A.' % Concise version of transpose (without taking complex conjugate)
+x', A' % Concise version of **complex** transpose x.', A.' % Concise version of transpose (without taking complex conjugate)

 size(A) % ans = 3 3